Al3zama1/swe-notes/CCNA/2 - Interfaces and Cables.md

 ![devices transmit and receive cables](./img/rj-45-transmit-receive.png)

 #### UTP Four Wire Pairs
-Speeds greater than 100BASE-T require all 8 wires be used.
+**Speeds greater than 100BASE-T require all 8 wires be used**.
 Higher speeds are supported due to the fact that each pair is bidirectional rather than each pair sending data in a single direction.
 ![utp 8 wires](./img/rj-45-four-pairs.png)

 ## Auto MDI-X